Title

 Case Summary (G.R.
 No. 204419)

-The People, through the Second Assistant Provincial Prosecutor, filed a petition for certiorari under Rule 65 to annul the RTC’s Joint Resolution.
-Respondent Rabino argued the petition violated the hierarchy of courts and should have been filed by the Office of the Solicitor General rather than by the Assistant Provincial Prosecutor; he also contended that the petition failed to show grave abuse of discretion by the RTC judge.
+The People of the Philippines, through the Assistant Provincial Prosecutor, filed a petition for certiorari under Rule 65, Rules of Court, contending that the RTC committed grave abuse of discretion by quashing the warrant solely because the MTC lacked jurisdiction over the charged offense.
+Jeofrey Jil Rabino y Taloza opposed the petition on procedural grounds, arguing that it violated the doctrine of hierarchy of courts and that the petition should have been filed by the Office of the Solicitor General rather than by the Assistant Provincial Prosecutor.
+He also maintained that the RTC acted within jurisdiction and without grave abuse.

 ...continue reading